Timothy-Poole/PARALLEL_PROJECT/README.md

 ![FLOWCHART](./README_images/FLOW%20CHART.png)

 ---
 ## CHALLENGES

-g.
-The story of how you overcame performance problems/barriers (e.g. load imbalance, memory contention, granularity, data dependencies, etc) to improving parallel performance.

 The greatest challenge that I faced during this project was figuring out how the sequential program worked, and more sepcifically how the data dependencies flowed throughout the program, detangelingling the web of nested functionality.
-Furthermore I struggled initially to understand which parts of the program could be even be parallezied mostly due to the previously mentioned data dependency problem and wether or not those parallel regions would require synchronisation or not.
+Furthermore I struggled initially to understand which parts of the program could even be parallezied succesfully, mostly due to the previously mentioned data dependency problem and wether or not those parallel regions would require synchronisation or could be performed out of order.
+I solved this problem by using Visual
+Studios debugging capabilities to step through the code so I could follow the main thread as it executed the code and used the Profiler to see where the program was spending the most amount of time.

 ---
 ## POTENTIAL PARALLELISM